 Thomas von Villach's Frescoes for St. Andrä at Thörl-Maglern

 The hand at the lower end of the crossbar breaks open the gate to Hell, while the hand at the upper end of the crossbar opens Heaven's gate.
-The hand at the right end of the vertical crossbar dethrones the personification of the Old Testament - she is a young, blind woman with a sword pierced through her body who rides on a maltreated monkey.
+The hand at the right end of the vertical crossbar dethrones the personification of the Old Testament - she is a young blind woman with a sword pierced through her body riding on a maltreated monkey.
 The hand at the left end of the crossbar crowns the personification of the New Testament; this young woman rides on the symbols of the four Evangelists and holds a model of the church in her hands.

 This is, to be sure, quite a rare type of presentation, but, Living Crosses with exactly the same symbols can be found both north and south of the Alps from the 15th to the 17th century (Italian: croce vivante, French: croix vivante).
 In a departure from "the" stereotypical Living Cross, the one in Thörl-Maglern merges with an illustration of Heaven, shown with its seven flame-like angelic choirs and godfather on top.
-Thus, the hierarchical order of the medieval world is mirrored even in the presentation of Heaven.
+Thus the hierarchical order of the medieval world is mirrored in the presentation of Heaven.

 The frescos lay hidden under several layers of paint until the 1940's.
 When they were unveiled an inscription with the name 'Thomas' was found.
 From then on, the frescos were attributed to the painter Thomas von Villach.
 The latter owned a workshop at Villach in the second half of the 15th century.
 This workshop, which was commissioned to create church decorations such as frescos, panel paintings and altars all over Carinthia, is nowadays known as 'school of Villach'.
 The frescoes were most probably painted between 1482 and 1489.